gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ## Conclusion

 This is one possible workflow only.
-I've glossed over many details and taken some shortcuts (for example there is no support for `PR` builds).
+I've glossed over many details and taken some shortcuts (for example there is no support for Pull Request builds).

 Those are the key takeaways: